 As I walked along the wall, each part of the mural seemed even more impressive than the last.
 Even though this was my first time in Meadville, I was able to pick out points of interest around town that were incorporated into the PennDOT Road Sign Sculpture Garden.

-Honestly, the PennDOT Road Sign Sculpture Garden is one of the coolest roadside oddities I’ve come across in Pennsylvania.
+Honestly, the PennDOT Road Sign Sculpture Garden is one of the coolest roadside oddities I’ve come across in Pennsylvania and, along with the nearby Schaefer’s Auto Art, one of the most unique pieces of public art in PA.
 Definitely take some time to stop here and check it out.
 (Scroll down for even more photos of this awesome destination in Crawford County.)

 Getting to the PennDOT Road Sign Sculpture Garden